Tinnitus

 What Is Tinnitus?

 Tinnitus (pronounced ti-nə-təs or tə-nī-təs) — a.k.a. ringing or buzzing in the ears — is the awareness of a sound not caused by external noise.
-Nearly 50 million Americans suffer from constant ringing in their ears.
+Nearly 50 million Americans experience constant ringing in their ears.
 While symptoms vary widely, most people characterize the sounds they perceive in one of three ways: tonal (a nearly continuous sound with well-defined frequencies), pulsatile (pulsing sounds, which often correlate to the heartbeat), or musical (music or singing, sometimes on a continuous loop).

 Tinnitus Resources